penalara/engineInputGHCFile/schema-doc/ghc-properties-ghcdata-properties-oncallservices-oncallservice-properties-refbuilding.md

 engineInputGHCSchema#/properties/ghcData/properties/onCallServices/items/properties/refBuilding
 ```

-Identifier name of the building where is the service.
-It is used to know transfer time and number of transfers between buildings for teachers.
+Identifier of the building where the service is located.
+It is used to know the transfer time and the number of transfers between buildings for teachers.

 | Abstract            | Extensible | Status         | Identifiable            | Custom Properties | Additional Properties | Access Restrictions | Defined In                                                         |